eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Provider to revoke the Wallet Unit in case the natural person using the Wallet Unit has died or the legal person using the Wallet Unit has ceased operations.
 See [Topic 38](./annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-unit-revocation).

+The Wallet Unit ensure that the Wallet Provider cannot access the contents of the Wallet Unit, in particular to learn the value of any User attestations or attributes, as well as the contents of the transaction log kept by the Wallet Unit.

 Lastly, the Wallet Unit supports procedures for backing up and restoring the attestations it contains, or for migrating these attestations to a different